planetfederal/workshops/workshops/geoserver/style/source/css/raster.rst

         raster-channels: auto;
       }

 #.
+Use the :guilabel:`Layer Preview` tab to preview the result.
 The range produced in this case from the highest and lowest values.

    .. image:: /style/img/raster_dem_1.png

 #.
 We can use a bit of image processing to emphasis the generated color mapping by making use **raster-contrast-enhancement**.